ArcanaFramework/frametree/docs/source/cli.rst

 Command-line interface
 ======================

-Arcana's command line interface is grouped into five categories, `store`, `dataset`, `apply`, `derive`, and `deploy`.
-Below these categories are the commands that interact with Arcana's data model, processing and deployment streams.
+FrameTree's command line interface is grouped into five categories, `store`, `dataset`, `apply`, `derive`, and `deploy`.
+Below these categories are the commands that interact with FrameTree's data model, processing and deployment streams.